feuil·le·tons 🔖

 I'm a huge fan of web serials.
-It's a niche interest, but my opinion
+It's a niche interest, but my

-is that web serials are both the future of writing and its most
+contrarian opinion is that web serials are both the future of

 outshine even the most beloved works of popular fiction.
 People